cal-poly-dxhub/francis-alameda/README.md

 ### AWS account

 -   **Access to Amazon Bedrock foundation models**: Access to Amazon Bedrock foundation models isn't granted by default.
 In order to gain access to a foundation model, an IAM user with sufficient permissions needs to request access to it through the console.
 Once access is provided to a model, it is available for all users in the account.
 To manage model access, sign into the [Amazon Bedrock console](https://console.aws.amazon.com/bedrock/).
 Then select Model access at the bottom of the left navigation pane.
+-   **Lambda concurrency limits**: In the AWS Console's top search bar, search for "Service Quotas".
+Ensure that this value is a significant amount above 50 (the number of Lambda functions this deployment is configured to use during document ingestion).
+The AWS account default is 1000.

 ---